-Channel letters are the type of signs you often see above large franchises.
-Letters and graphics formed from aluminum and illuminated with LED's.
+Channel letters are 3-dimensional signs you often see above large franchises as storefront signs.
+Letters and graphics are formed from aluminum and illuminated with LED.
 There are three main styles, face-lit, halo-lit, and non-illuminated.
 These are further explained below.

-Face-Lit Channel Letter are the most common.
-The LED's are mounted inside the letters facing forward which causes the translucent face to light up.
-The LED's are typically white but can be other colours.
-They can even change colour.
+Face-Lit Channel Letter are the most common illuminated 3D signage.
+The LEDs are mounted inside the letters facing forward which causes the translucent face to light up.
+The LEDs are typically white but can be other colors.
+They can even change color.

-Halo-Lit, Back-Lit or Reverse Letters typically have opaque aluminum faces with the LED's inside pointing towards the wall, this creates a "halo" effect around the letter.
+Halo-Lit, Back-Lit, or Reverse Letters typically have opaque aluminum faces with the LED's inside pointing towards the wall, this creates a "halo" effect around the letter signs.
 This is also available with colour LED's and can be combined with face-lit to produce both effects.

 Non-Lit Channel Letters are just formed metal letters and logos, painted and mounted to the wall.
 They have very little visibility at night and are more suitable for businesses with only daylight business hours.